UNITED24 - Make a charitable donation in support of Ukraine!

 On June 17, 1998 Vadim P. Kucherov, General Director of the Tashkent Aircraft Production Association (TAPO) signed the Prime Contractor's Contract with Emerging Markets Finance Corporation (EMFC), at the American Business Center in Tashkent.
 EMFC, U.S. based project consultancy firm specializing in CIS aviation projects, will coordinate the activities of Pratt & Whitney Canada, AlliedSignal Aerospace, Price Waterhouse, UzinvestProject and Uzavialeasing in formulating and implementing a financial structure to accommodate the sale/lease of the TAPO manufactured Il-114 aircraft within the CIS and abroad.

 The Il-114 was certified in 1997.
-It is rightly regarded as one of the most advanced aircraft in the Russian Federation.
+It was rightly regarded as one of the most advanced aircraft in the Russian Federation.
 However, until recently only two such airliners existed that were used by the Vyborg airline.
 The situation was a matter of much concern.
 After such a spectacular flight, however, the Il-114 appears to have a bright future.
 In 2002, the Vyborg airline began operating 64-seat Ilyushin Il-114 aircraft manufactured by the Tashkent TAPO plant.
 However, this airline failed to build a position in the regularly-scheduled market, where Il-114 could be operated.

 Uzbekistan has agreed to accept the the Chkalov Aircraft Building Corporation based in Tashkent as a partner in the United Aircraft Building Corporation.
-It includes components of the IL-76 but, above all, there is the very promising IL-114 turbo propeller, which can also be used for transportation.
+It includes components of the IL-76 but, above all, there was the very promising IL-114 turbo propeller, which can also be used for transportation.

 In July 2006 Russian companies producing the "IL-114-100" planes signed an agreement on the supplies of 30 "IL-114-100" planes.
-The cost of each one of them is equivalent to 10.5 million dollars.
+The cost of each one of them was equivalent to 10.5 million dollars.
 This was announced at the international aerospace fair in London's suburb Farnborough.
-Russia is represented there by more than 60 enterprises.
+Russia was represented there by more than 60 enterprises.
 More than 1,500 firms from 35 countries have put on show their models at the airspace fair in Farnborough.

 MAKS-2007 air show was an opportunity for the Russian market to increase its Il-114 fleet size.
 At this major Russian aerospace show, two new domestic carriers - Otkrytoe Nebo and Kontinent - signed an agreement with Ilyushin Corp. for the delivery 96 Il-114 aircraft and Il-112 freighters.
 However, there are concerns that the TAPO facility will not be able to complete this order due to a lack of qualified production personnel, making the Il-114's prospects unclear.